YikesItsSykes/DGCV/README.md

 # **dgcv**: Differential Geometry with Complex Variables

-**dgcv** is an open-source Python package providing basic tools for differential geometry integrated with systematic organization of structures accompanying complex variables, in short, Differential Geometry with Complex Variables.
+**dgcv** is an open-source Python package providing basic tools for differential geometry integrated with systematic organization of structures naturally accompanying complex variables, in short, Differential Geometry with Complex Variables.

-At its core are fully featured symbolic representations of standard DG objects such as vector fields and differential forms, defined relative to coordinate system, which come in two general types:
+At its core are fully featured symbolic representations of standard DG objects such as vector fields and differential forms, defined relative to coordinate systems that fall into two broad categories:

-- **standard** - basic systems that can represent real or complex coordinates.
-These contain coordinate functions (e.g., $\\{x_1,\ldots, x_n\\}$)
+- **standard** - basic systems that can represent real or complex coordinates, sufficient for all applications that do not require DGCV's complex variable handling features.
-- **complex** - a dedicated format for representing complex coordinate systems.
-These are comprised holomorphic coordinate functions, their conjugates, and their real and imaginary parts (e.g. $\\{z_j,\overline{z_j},x_j,y_j\\}$)
+- **complex** - richer systems for representing complex coordinate systems, which interact with DGCV's complex variable handling features.
+These are comprised holomorphic coordinate functions, their conjugates, and their real and imaginary parts (e.g. $\\{z_j,\overline{z_j},x_j,y_j\\}$).

 **dgcv** functions account for coordinate types dynamically when oprating on objects built from coordinate systems.
 The package has a growing library for coordinate-free representations as well, and tools for converting between the two paradigms.